A pack can be downloaded from the Food Standards Agency website and completed by you.

-A list of all the training courses that Doncaster SaFE Team provide for members of the public.
+A list of all the training courses that Doncaster Corporate Health & Safety Training Team provide for members of the public.
+Course dates below:

 This training course will benefit anyone working where there is food.
 The programme focuses on the information that employees will need to know before they start work in a food environment or as part of induction.

 This course is suitable for anyone working in a catering, manufacturing or retail setting where food is prepared, cooked and handled.
 Anyone who has taken the Level 2 Award in Food Safety training course is recommended to take a refresher course three years after completion.
 This course has been designed to give an appreciation of the fundamentals of good safe practice.
 It maybe available to individual candidates or can be customised to meet an organisation's specific needs for a group of employees.